 Our Legends of Cardiology:

-Known as the father of coronary angiography and co-founder of SCAI, Dr. Sones was pioneer in cardiac catheterization and was instrumental in the development of both coronary artery bypass surgery and interventional cardiology.
-Sones was also the first SCAI President and of the one first elected SCAI Trustees for Life, a rare honor.
+Known as the father of coronary angiography and co-founder of SCAI, Dr. Sones was a pioneer in cardiac catheterization and was instrumental in the development of both coronary artery bypass surgery and interventional cardiology.
+Sones was also the first SCAI President and one of the first elected SCAI Trustees for Life, a rare honor.

 Dr. Judkins was the developer of preshaped catheters now known as "Judkins catheters" (the basis for the Judkins percutaneous transfemoral technique for selective coronary angiography) and SCAI co-founder.

 It was 1977, in Zurich, Switzerland, that Dr. Gruentzig performed the first coronary angioplasty on an awake human patient.
 In doing so, he forever altered the role of the cardiologist in treating heart and vascular disease.

 Dr. Schoonmaker is best known as the developer of a new kind of catheter.
 The multipurpose catheter eliminated the need for catheter exchange and thus reduced the chance of introducing a thrombus into the heart.
 Using a single catheter also made procedures faster and easier.
 Among his many achievements, he was a charter member of the Board of Trustees of SCAI and a clinical investigator for the American Heart Association.

 Dr. Scanlon was a founding fellow and past president of SCAI, and a past president of the American Heart Association of Metropolitan Chicago.
 He also co-authored the national guidelines for coronary angiography procedures.